stanislaw/SoftwareDesignHeuristics/README.md

   like "this consists of 3 steps" and people will get it.
 Don't say "seven".
   - See also **Humans are not designed for Big Numbers**.

-- **0-1-2-Many II**.
-Don't start to abstract or DRY from just two things.
+- **0-1-2-Many II.** Don't start to abstract or DRY from just two things.
 Wait until you have at least 3 of them.
 See also **Duplication is better than poor abstraction**.

+- **Everything Explicit and No Magic.** No comments.
+Whenever a thought explicit vs magic comes to your mind, go for explicit.

 ## Design